Bad tenants are the nightmare of any property owner — and that’s not surprising.

 If a tenant doesn’t pay your rent in time, it’s best not to assume the worse.
 For example, the individual might forget to pay the rent.
 Another possible option is a money issue.

 For example, the COVID-19 lockdown resulted in a loss of jobs.
-As a result, 5.7 million households in the U.S. are behind on rent.
+As a result, millions of households in the U.S. are behind on rent.

 Consider sending a payment reminder to the tenants.
 You could ask about the state of affairs and why the rent is usually overdue.
 You may also have to charge a penalty to discourage late payment.